phagenlocher/C-Snake/README.md

 * make
 * libncurses5

-On Ubuntu or Debian you can use this install the dependencies:
+On Ubuntu or Debian you can use this to install the dependencies:
 ```
 apt-get install gcc make libncurses5-dev
 ```